polymathematic/QE-Articles/CTMM-Study/README.md

 ![](/CTMM-Study/Visuals/DCMultiModalStudy.png)

 This is an intuitive finding.
 As a cyclist and pedestrian in the area, I have a lot of thoughts on 2, 4, and 5.
-Trying to cross Monroe after the bridge in the mornings is a good way to die.
+Trying to cross Monroe near the bridge in the morning is a good way to die.

 ## How it was done

-At a high level, the process for locating the most commented-on areas is simple: use comment latitude and longitude to estimate the underlying geographic distribution, find the coordinates that correspond to peaks in that distribution, and then keep the top X points by estimated density.
+At a high level, the process for locating the most commented-on areas is simple: use comment latitude and longitude to estimate the underlying geographic distribution, find the coordinates that correspond to peaks in that distribution, and then keep the subset of those points with the highest estimated density.

 For the first part, a properly-tuned [kernel density estimation](https://en.wikipedia.org/wiki/Kernel_density_estimation) of the comment geographic distribution gives a smooth heat map, seen above.